-However, in the future we may be required by the Government to list on the Indian stock exchange.
-We may not be able to comply with any timeline for listing and other standards imposed on us, and we are uncertain as to the consequences to us of any non-compliance.
-If we were to list our equity shares on an Indian stock exchange, we would have to comply with changing laws, regulations and standards relating to accounting, corporate governance and public disclosure, including the SEBI rules and regulations and stock exchange listing requirements which may create uncertainty for companies like ours.
-These new or changed laws, regulations and standards may lack specificity and are subject to varying interpretations.
-Their application in practice may evolve over time as new guidance is provided by regulatory and governing bodies.
-This could result in continuing uncertainty regarding compliance matters and higher costs of compliance as a result of ongoing revisions to such governance standards.
+However, in the future, we may be required by the Government to list on an Indian stock exchange.
+If we were to list our equity shares on an Indian stock exchange, we would have to comply with changing laws, regulations and standards relating to accounting, corporate governance and public disclosure, including the Securities and Exchange Board of India ("SEBI") rules and regulations and stock exchange listing requirements which may create uncertainty for companies like ours.